 Last Chapter: OVERVIEW | What to Expect From This Game

-We suggested that civilization is an inherited game shaped by those before us, and we must choose among possible games to pass on to our future selves and generations.
+So far we suggested that civilization is an inherited game shaped by those before us, and we must choose among possible games to pass on to our future selves and generations.
 In this chapter, we explore the question of what constitutes good play.
-It is a more philosophical chapter than the remainder of the book but we hope it allows you to appreciate why we suggest voluntary cooperation as a strategy to play this game.
+It is a more philosophical chapter than the remainder of the book, but we hope it allows you to appreciate why we suggest voluntary cooperation as a strategy to play this game.

-Improving One’s Game: Striving for Coherence But Built to Be Conflicted
+Improve Your Game: Striving for Coherence, Built to Be Conflicted

 What does it mean to play our civilization game well?
 A scroll through Twitter shows answers differ widely.
 No wonder, according to a social intuitionist model for human values.
 Our actions are mostly based on intuitions, such as a sudden revulsion at an action.
 Only when prompted to explain them do we invent rationalizations for them.
 When it comes to reasoned judgment about right and wrong, we resemble “a lawyer trying to build a case rather than a judge searching for the truth.”1